 Price: 400 yen

-The 2km long path begins at Ginkakuji and leads to the district on Nanzen-ji.
+The 2km long path begins at Ginkakuji and leads to the district of Nanzen-ji.
 Throughout are successions of restaurants, cafes and a number of temples and shrines, the most important temple of which is Honen-in.
-The canal itself was purpose-built to revitalise the local economy, and used to power the country’s first hydroelectric power plant.
-Naturally the best time of year to visit the attraction is during the spring when the cherry blossoms are in full bloom.
+The canal itself was purpose-built to revitalise the local economy and used to power the country’s first hydroelectric power plant.
+Naturally, the best time of year to visit the attraction is during the spring when the cherry blossoms are in full bloom.

 Getting There: Take the Karasuma Line to Marutamachi Station.
 From there walk to the nearby bus stop before taking one of bus numbers 93 to 204 to Kinrinshakomae Bus Stop.